mattmess1221/starlette-caches/docs/index.md

 - Compatibility with any ASGI application (e.g. Starlette, FastAPI, Quart, etc.).
 - Support for application-wide or per-endpoint caching.
 - Ability to fine-tune the cache behavior (TTL, cache control) down to the endpoint level.
-- Clean and explicit API enabled by a loose coupling with `async-caches`.
+- Clean and explicit API enabled by a loose coupling with `aiocache`.
 - Fully type annotated.
 - 100% test coverage.